realethantran/ethanRepo/_posts/2023-12-19-JWTLesson_IPYNB_2_.md

         - Only via HTTP headers
         - Only as query parameters in the URL
         - In the request body as JSON
-        - Any of the above, depending on the application
+        - Any of the above, depending on the application - Answer